APY/APYDataGridBundle/Resources/doc/grid_configuration/multi_grid_manager.md

 Handle multiple grids on the same page
 =========================================

-There is an exemple of how to fully manage grids in the same controller:
+There is an example of how to fully manage grids in the same controller:

 ```php
 <?php